farizrahman4u/recurrentshop/README.md

 # recurrentshop
-Keras add-on for building complex recurrent neural networks
+Framework for building complex recurrent neural networks with Keras